mxochicale/hai2017/reviewing/1032/REVIEW.md

-The authors posed an interesting Human-Robot Interaction problem where INAMO, a japansese swarm robot, is used as third party to test the communications models to test where intentions and feelings between two persons lead to the increase of pleasure and alliviate frustrations.
+The authors posed an interesting Human-Robot Interaction problem where INAMO, a Japanese swarm robot, is used as third party to test the communications models to test where intentions and feelings between two persons lead to the increase of pleasure and alleviate frustrations.
-The paper has a good organisation however the methodology, labbeling figure and mainly the use of English language requires major improvements.
+The paper has a good organisation however the methodology, labelling figure and mainly the use of English language requires major improvements.

 ## Comments

-* Your cited work should available in case the readers want to go further exploration, in a quick search of triadic interaction in google schoolar I found papers where you can get a better idea of what has been done regarding your topic of interest.
+* Your cited work should available in case the readers want to go further exploration, in a quick search of triadic interaction in google scholar I found papers where you can get a better idea of what has been done regarding your topic of interest.
 You can read the most cited papers to which I believe you will get a better idea of what has been done.